eclipse-opensmartclide/smartclide-architectural-pattern/README.md

 **name**
 Type: String

-Description: This is project name that the used has entered within the Service Creation flow in Step 2 Service Details/Name.
+Description: This is project name that the user has entered within the Service Creation flow in Step 2 Service Details/Name.
 It is an optional parameter.
 When not provided, by default an appropriate project name is created based on the project template used.

 **visibility**